 - After you’re done, click Apply and OK to save changes.

-You might have to experiment with few different values until you find the one that works for you.
-Even though this workaround solves the problem, you’ll have to repeat it every time you start a different multimedia application.
+You might have to experiment with a few different values until you find the one that works for you.
+Also, you’ll have to repeat it every time you start a different multimedia application.

-Solution 6 – Run the Audio Playback Troubleshoot
+6. Run the Audio Playback Troubleshoot

 - Press Windows Key + S and enter troubleshoot.

 - Click Troubleshoot audio playback and wait for troubleshooter to fix the problem.